- Comprehensive coverage plan

 - $50,000 or $1,000,000 coverage for acute onset of pre-existing conditions

-- Not available for the residents of Maryland (MD), New York (NY) & Washington (WA).
+- Cannot accept an address in Maryland (MD), New York (NY) & Washington (WA).

 Atlas International Insurance provides travel and medical coverage for outside of the United States.

 Please review Atlas International Insurance Brochure or Description of Coverage (policy document) for complete and accurate coverage and exclusions.

 Travel Medical Insurance Plan for international traveler traveling anywhere outside their home country excluding USA.Here is a complete list of benefits of Atlas International